Minnesota Wildflowers

 Detailed Information

-[photo of flowers] Flowers are 1 to 1¼ inches across, 15 to 25 purple petals (ray flowers) and creamy yellow center disk flowers that turn dull reddish brown with age.
-The flowers are at the end of wiry stems that branch out in the upper part of the plant.
+[photo of flowers] Branching clusters of stalked flowers at the top of the stem and arising from upper leaf axils.
+The wiry branches are often erect or nearly so.
+Flowers are 1 to 1¼ inches across, 15 to 25 purple petals (ray flowers) and pale yellow center disk flowers that turn dull reddish brown with age.

-[photo of upper leaves] Leaves are generally elliptical in shape and densely covered with fine hairs that give them a silky feel and silvery color, and is where the plant gets its common names.
-Leaves in the upper part of the plant point upwards, are ½ to 1¼ inches long and up to ½ inch wide with pointed tips and no leaf stem.
+[photo of upper stem leaves] Leaves are generally oblong-elliptic, toothless, stalkless, blunt or pointed at the tip, and densely covered in long, fine hairs that give them a silky feel and silvery sheen, and is where the plant gets its common names.
+Leaves in the upper part of the plant are mostly ascending to erect, ½ to 1¼ inches long and up to ½ inch wide.

 [photo of fruit] Fruit is a brown seed with a tuft of light brown hair to carry it off in the wind.
 The seed head is ½ to ¾ inch across.